 Current employees received final remediation payments on 21 November 2019, this is in addition to some interim payments made in May 2018 covering the full period 1 November 2010 to 23 August 2019.

 Updated | January 2019

-Following May interim payments to current employees, final payments for Holidays Act have been delayed to October 2019.
+Following interim payments to current employees in May 2018, final payments for Holidays Act have been delayed to October 2019.
 The delay is due to the complexity of the payroll system changes, along with an extended unrelated upgrade to this system.

 Auckland Council has started contacting employees who were underpaid as a result of an incorrect application of the Holidays Act.

 The council will contact about 4500 current council employees to advise them of the issue and explain how pay will be rectified.
 Former employees will be contacted when the payroll system is fixed.

 This follows a number of organisations across New Zealand incorrectly implementing the complex Holidays Act legislation, resulting in large-scale payment errors across several types of pay (annual leave, sick leave, bereavement leave, public holidays, and alternative leave).

 Auckland Council Director People & Performance, Patricia Reade, says the council is doing all it can to ensure the issue is rectified.

 “We are certainly not alone in discovering this issue with the Holidays Act.
 For example, NZ Police identified a $39 million underpayment affecting approximately 15,000 employees."